 Don’t let high-altitude baking get you down!
 With the help of a few useful tips and tricks, I can guarantee that your favorite tricks won’t turn into your next baking fail!
-If you love this post, you will also love this Baking Substitutions List and Egg Substitutions List as well.

 I won’t lie to ya, baking is hard!
 Cooking is intuitive and forgiving, whereas baking acts more like a science.
 A mixture of scales, sifters, and concentration are required to make the majority of baked goods.
 Add altitude changes to the mix and you’ve got a recipe for a sugar-laden disaster.